 In 1861, Moore left Harvard and returned to Earlham.
 In his science courses, he began to teach evolution, probably one of the first teachers in the Midwest to do so.
 He became president in 1868 and served until 1883.
 Moore not only served as president; he founded and expanded the Joseph Moore Museum, the natural history museum that remains an important part of Earlham’s campus.
 Moore also was recorded a Friends minister in 1865 and was a leader in helping North Carolina Quakers recover after the Civil War.

 Barnabas Coffin Hobbs

 Barnabas served as Earlham’s first president from 1867-1868.

 Barnabas Coffin Hobbs, Earlham’s first president, was appointed in 1867.
 Hobbs previously served as superintendent at the boarding school.

 Hobbs grew up in the Blue River Quaker community in Washington County, and graduated from Blue River Academy.
-In 1837, Hobbs entered Cincinnati College, while teaching at Blue River and at Friends Boarding School in Mount Pleasant Ohio.
+In 1837, Hobbs entered Cincinnati College.
+He also taught at Blue River and at Friends Boarding School in Mount Pleasant, Ohio.

 Hobbs was a recorded minister, weighty Friend and the first clerk of Western Yearly Meeting.
 Hobbs served as president through 1868, leaving to become Indiana’s superintendent of public instruction.
 He was later appointed a trustee of the College.